#28- Importance of collaborative effort in supporting international students with Wendy, Casandra and Danielle

 Yu (Wendy) Wu (25:55)

 Yeah, you basically covered all.
 I think our collaboration in that transition period is really going to be like for one, we creating some specific session or information that intentionally just for international students.
 But two is we integrate those information with like a general student body because sometimes the international student came in and listened to two different sessions, one for all and one for them.
 However, they’re supposed to be listening to one for all first.
 And then if they have a specific question that was tailored to international student, we can follow up on that.
-So the way how my interaction with Cassie was able to integrate all the information together.
-So Cassie know at a certain point of the time in the webinar or she will continue to mention, hey Wendy, this is something we can do specifically for international students.
+So the way how my interaction with Casandra was able to integrate all the information together.
+So Casandra know at a certain point of the time in the webinar or she will continue to mention, hey Wendy, this is something we can do specifically for international students.
 So there was a piece of inclusion of all information altogether and then there was also the piece of we care specifically for our student bodies who need additional support.
 So I think that’s really important.
-And then the other information is I think sometimes the international student has a specific request coming through me and then I was able to articulate that to Cassie and Cassie realized, well, this is not just like international student problem.
+And then the other information is I think sometimes the international student has a specific request coming through me and then I was able to articulate that to Casandra and Casandra realized, well, this is not just like international student problem.
 So it might be a really beneficial information that applied to all other students who might be like, you know, like a hidden within the general body, such as we have international students coming in, taking their entire families, moving to a new country.
 So they’re looking for information about local schools or public school systems.
-So that information, when I articulate that with Cassie, Cassie was able to, sharing this information out to the general student body.
+So that information, when I articulate that with Casandra, Casandra was able to, sharing this information out to the general student body.
 So for any student parents, they’re able to receive that.
 So this kind of like reciprocal conversations back and forth, back and forth, are something we’re able to making our transition team more kind of a tailored to two different areas of the cares for the students.

 So that’s like one thing we are really proud of.
 And that’s why we build a really comprehensive, bright space.
-Then also in the same time, we do have, Cassie definitely helps me out of reaching to an international student individually through the IMAP, which is our international mentor team.
-And also, the information I curated from Cassie was able to pass on to the mentors and the mentors can pass on to the students as their peers.
+Then also in the same time, we do have, Casandra definitely helps me out of reaching to an international student individually through the IMAP, which is our international mentor team.
+And also, the information I curated from Casandra was able to pass on to the mentors and the mentors can pass on to the students as their peers.
 So that kind of a level of a different level of supporting system over there in case a student feeling more comfortable about asking us or asking for a particular student representative.

-Cassandra Goodpaster (29:03)
+Casandra Goodpaster (29:03)

 Yeah.
 There’s a lot of tracking on the back end too.
 Wendy and I are going back and forth on a Google Doc or via Teams or whatever that might look like throughout the entire summer.
 I feel like by the end of the summer, I know every incoming student’s name because I’ve seen it at some point on some sort of spreadsheet.
 But we’re following up on individual students who aren’t keeping up essentially with the process because that’s a huge indicator that they’re not going to arrive and that they’re going to melt and they’re not going to matriculate.
 And certainly we don’t want that at all.
 Like that’s not great for us.
 That’s also not great for the student.